-C peptide must always be done with a corresponding glucose result (Note: this is expensive).
+C peptide must always be done with a corresponding glucose result.

 If initially managed on diet and oral medications- but are now on insulin, they have Type 2 diabetes on insulin.

 Some background information

 C peptide is a part of proinsulin.
 When the insulin splits off, C peptide is left.
 It is more stable in the blood stream and therefore a more useful measure than insulin.